Kearny Federal Ship Athletic Association Soccer Club

 Kearny Federal Ship Athletic Association Soccer Club (better known as Federal Ship F.C.) was a U.S. soccer team which competed for two seasons in the National Association Football League.
+They played at Clark's Athletic Field in Kearny, New Jersey, with a capacity of at least 3,000.

 History

 Federal Ship F.C. was the company team for the Federal Ship Company of Kearny, New Jersey.
-The team played in New Jersey leagues, only coming to national prominence when it joined the National Association Football League in 1919.
+The team played in New Jersey leagues, only coming to national prominence when it joined the National Association Football League for the 1919-20 season.
 Federal Ship spent two seasons in the NAFBL.
 When the NAFBL folded in 1921 with the establishment of the American Soccer League, Federal Ship withdrew from professional competition.